 There were a few obvious problems (our lack of fitness, our lack of cycling experience, hell, our lack of BIKES), but a heady combination of positiveness, stubbornness, and, well, let’s be honest, drunkenness saw us through.

-After five fantastic years, we will be hitting the mountains again in 2019.
+After ten fantastic years, we will be hitting the mountains again in 2024.